ivanalonsom/Project3_DataAnalysis_Oriented_To_Sales_Strategies/README.md

-# 🕹️ Video Game Deals Analyzer
+# 🕹️ Data Analysis oriented to sales strategies

-## 🎮 Project: Video Game Deals Analysis
+## 🎮 Project: Data Analysis oriented to sales strategies
-Welcome to Video Game Deals Analyzer, a project designed to analyze and visualize video game deal data, providing valuable insights into discounts and trends over time.
+Welcome to Data Analysis oriented to sales strategies.
+We have focused our project on videogame sales as it is a wide and growing market and real time deal data is easily accesible, providing valuable insights into discounts and trends over time.
 ## 📋 Table of Contents
 - Introduction
 - Features